Quantum Criticality Enabled by Intertwined Degrees of Freedom

-To summarize our result more specifically, we visualize it in terms of an overall phase diagram presented in the $g_{\sigma z}$-$g_{\tau z}$ parameter space, as illustrated in Fig.\,\ref{fig:su4twostage}.
+{\bf Results} \\ {\bf Sequential Destruction of Multipolar Kondo Entanglement.} Our key findings are visualized in terms of an overall phase diagram presented in the $g_{\sigma z}$-$g_{\tau z}$ parameter space, as illustrated in Fig.\,\ref{fig:su4twostage}.
 Here, $g_{\sigma z}$ and $g_{\tau z}$ are the couplings of the local multipolar moment to the bosonic fields in the spin and orbital channels, respectively.
-The fermionic Kondo couplings that are kept fixed.
+The fermionic Kondo couplings are kept fixed.
+Our main results are as follows: \begin{itemize}